 10ft TRADITIONAL CLINKER DINGHY

 Over the years Classic Yacht Brokerage have sold many John Bain/Silvers classics but ZAIDA is undoubtedly the most original and charming.
 A real period gem offering motor-cruising from a bygone era of nearly a century ago.
 A wonderful boat for pottering about the islands, family picnics, weekends aboard and fishing.
 Viewing recommended.
-Back afloat and ready for the forthcoming season early May 2019.
+Back afloat and ready for the 2019 season.

 VIEWING: Through the brokers – CLASSIC YACHTS – 01905-356482